killerswin2/csc/README.md

 # Community Scripting Commands
 Community Scripts is a intercept project designed to provided Arma 3 sqf developers QOL scripts, that aren't currently in the RV engine.

+# What is the purpose
+CSC mainly is designed to aid the developers sqf mission creators.
+Whether by providing json support in sqf or by adding more math commands, the mission is to reduce the amount of times or work that a developer will need to build a complex system in sqf.

 # Building
 Building CSC requires
 - CMake